Enjoy Ithaca’s plethora of beautiful waterfalls and gorges. If you’ve never seen a frozen waterfall, you’re in for a treat!

-Many Ithaca locals consider winter to be one of the most interesting times to view and photograph our waterfalls.
-Head down to any of these locations during the winter months if you’re looking for a great photo spot, a leisurely walk, or just an excuse to enjoy the great outdoors!
+Many locals consider winter to be one of the most interesting times to view and photograph Ithaca waterfalls.
+Head down to any of these locations during the winter months if you’re looking for a photo spot, hike, or just an excuse to enjoy the great outdoors!

 One reminder: Exercise caution when visiting the various falls during the winter, particularly on stones that may be iced over or slippery.
 You may find that some of the trails at the state parks are closed during your visit.

 Your first stop should be the Taughannock Falls Overlook to see the tallest waterfall in the region and marvel at the incredible ice structures.
 Located just 10 miles outside of Ithaca in the charming town of Trumansburg, Taughannock Falls is one of the most popular attractions in the Finger Lakes year-round.
 You can park right next to the overlook, and the viewing platform is just a few steps from the parking lot.
 The overlook is open year-round; however, the stone steps to the lower viewing platforms are closed during the winter due to hazardous conditions.

 Want to experience Taughannock Falls up close and personal?
 Drive down to the main parking lot on Route 89 and walk the Gorge Trail, which is a mile-and-a-half round-trip trail that is wide, flat, and perfect for a winter walk.
 The Gorge Trail remains open throughout the winter months.

 2. Buttermilk Falls State Park